Innovation for targeted protein biomarker discovery

-The unique technology behind our biomarker panels enables high-throughput, multiplex immunoassays that measure 92 proteins across 96 samples simultaneously using only one microliter of serum, plasma, or almost any other type of biological sample.
+The unique technology behind our Olink® Target 96 panels enables high-throughput, multiplex immunoassays that measure 92 proteins across 96 samples simultaneously using only one microliter of serum, plasma, or almost any other type of biological sample.
 Here we will show you how our technology delivers this scale of multiplexing and sample throughput without compromising on data quality or assay robustness.

 Olink’s PEA technology – the movie

-The short video below overviews the Proximity Extension Assay (PEA) technology that lies behind our 92-plex immunoassay panels for human protein biomarker research.
+The short video below overviews the Proximity Extension Assay (PEA) technology that lies behind our Olink Target 96 and Olink® Explore 1536 platforms, with qPCR or NGS readout, respectively.
+92-plex immunoassay panels for human protein biomarker research.
 The animation explains how our innovative dual recognition, DNA-coupled methodology provides exceptional readout specificity, enabling high multiplex, rapid throughput biomarker analysis without compromising on data quality.

 The main steps involved in an assay are outlined below.
 A pair of oligonucleotide-labeled antibodies (“probes”) are allowed to pair-wise bind to the target protein present in the sample in a homogeneous assay, with no need for washing.
 When the two probes are in close proximity, a new PCR target sequence is formed by a proximity-dependent DNA polymerization event.
-The resulting sequence is subsequently detected and quantified using standard real-time PCR.
+With our Target 96 panels, the resulting sequence is subsequently detected and quantified using standard real-time PCR.

-Overview of the PEA technology.
+Overview of the PEA technology for Olink Target 96 panels.
 (A) 92 Antibody pairs, labelled with DNA oligonucleotides, bind target antigen in solution.
 (B) Oligonucleotides that are brought into proximity hybridize, and are extended by a DNA polymerase.
 (C) This newly created piece of DNA barcode is amplified by PCR.
 (D) The amount of each DNA barcode is quantified by microfluidic qPCR.

-You can view an instructional video of how to run an Olink assay in the video below:
+You can view an instructional video of how to run an Olink Target 96 assay in the video below:

 Overcoming the specificity issues of multiplexed immunoassays